cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 Three important remarks on this initial upgrade:

   1. Don't shoot yourself in the foot when upgrading the kernel.
+Duh.

   2. The odd existing package will be upgraded and replaced by an MLED package.
   Don't worry, this is normal.